ArronJablonowski/UbuntuNotes/README.md

 nano /etc/crypttab
 ```

-Add a line to the crypttab:
+Add a line to the crypttab file with the UUID of the drive to decrpt:
 ```
 sda3_crypt UUID=025c66a2-c683-42c5-b17c-322c2188fe3f none luks,discard
 ```